-The Trilogy: The Sorrows Of Belgium, consists of three plays about the dark pages of Belgian history.
+The Black-Yellow-Red-Trilogy consists of three plays about the dark pages of the epic centre of Europe: Belgium.
 The first instalment, Black , is dedicated to the exploitation of Congo by King Leopold II.
-Yellow is about the Second World War and the Flemish collaboration with the Nazis, whilst Red focuses on the 2016 terrorist attacks in Brussels.
+Yellow is about the Second World War and the collaboration with the Nazis, whilst Red focuses on the 2016 terrorist attacks.
 The titles of the particular parts are a reference to the three-colour Belgian flag.
 The whole tale is a moving and, at times, surreal story about a paradoxical country, which is the political heart of today’s Europe.
 A nation-less, internally divided state, where only a small share of the population identify themselves as Belgians.

-“In the context of Perceval’s work and the Flemish Wave as a whole, The Sorrows of Belgium is unique”, says programmer Dorota Semenowicz.”
+“In the context of Perceval’s work and the Flemish Wave as a whole, The Black-Yellow-Red-Trilogy is unique”, says programmer Dorota Semenowicz of the Malta Festival.
 It is a clearly defined story about Belgium, the country which Luk Perceval had left and to which he returned … The trilogy is not, however, an overtly political theatre.
 Nor is it intended to point the finger at anyone.
 It is a story about the great aspirations of a small country, about people in the melting point of history, about macro politics and everyday life.”

 Oscar Van Rompay

 Stage design assistant Sammy Vandenheuvel

 Spacing Ted Stoffer

 A co-production of NTGent, The Landestheater Niederösterreich and Le Manège Maubeuge.